top of page

 RACCOON.jpg

-The next San Diego Humane Law Enforcement Academy will be in-person in San Diego.
-Check their website for more information and to register.
+Check back for the next California Animal Law Enforcement Academy, 10-day, in-person academy, held in San Diego.
+View their website for more information and to register.
 All 80 hours of instruction must be completed in order to receive a completion certificate.

 Please note that the final decision as to whether a course satisfies the training requirements for humane officer appointment rests with the superior court charged with confirming the appointment.